MarkWilcock/Generative-AI-Course/20 Use AI tools Effectively.md

 In the exercises, you will use a AI tool to provide helpful answer to relevant tasks.
 Before you start, note that AI tools have weaknesses as well as considerable strengths.
 Here are the three points to bear in mind:
 1. AI tools can make mistakes.
 Always check any important results independently.
 2. AI tools remember and learn from every prompt.
 Never put any confidential information into AI tools.
 Keep your data private.
 3. AI tools have learnt from everything on the internet: all the amazing, wonderful content but also some undesirable stuff.
-They have “guard rails” in place but they are capable of bias so review its output carefully!
+They have “guard rails” in place but they are capable of generating harmful content or exhibiting bias so review their output carefully!

-## Exercise: Get Started With AI tools
+In the following exercises, we will work in groups of about 4 - 5 people in breakout rooms for about 10 - 15 minutes.
+Once back in the main room, a spokesperson for each group will summarise their conclusions to the class.
+In previous course, students preferred to give themselves 5 minutes or so to work individually before the group discussion commenced - check with your group if you want to do this.

-To get started, sign in to your preferred AI tool (ChatGPT, Copilot, Clausde, Gemini or other).
+## Exercise 1 - start a converation about an everyday topic

-### Task 1
+To get started, sign in to your preferred AI tool (ChatGPT, Copilot, Claude, Gemini or other).

 Ask the AI tool a few questions and study its responses.
 Consider:
 * was the response helpful?
 * was the response what you expected?